-While completing her master's degree, Lexi worked individually with children, adolescents and adults as well as facilitated juvenile sex offender and Thinking for Change groups.
-Lexi's journey working with clients at risk-youth and adults crosses over into her work with victims of domestic violence.
+My educational background includes a master’s degree in Counseling from Lakeland University and a bachelor of arts in Psychology from St. Norbert College.
+In the past, I have worked individually with clients, as well as facilitated juvenile sex offender, Thinking for Change and anger management groups.
+My journey working with at-risk clients crosses over into my work with victims of domestic violence.

 Ann Gerrits (Formally Dake), MSW, LCSW

 Ann works primarily out of our Seymour Location but does see patients out of the Appleton office as needed.

 Please call (920) 385-1420 to schedule an appointment.

 Call Us: +1.9203851420

 Jamie has been granted a Bachelor’s of Science with a major in psychology and minor in women’s studies from the University of Oshkosh along with a Master’s of Science Degree in Mental Health Counseling from Capella University.
 Jamie also holds a Post-Bacc Certificate in Contemporary Theory in Addictive Behavior.

 Jamie’s approach is humanistic in nature encompassing a holistic perspective with a grounded framework in CBT.
 This allows for a compassionate and collaborative process with clients in meeting their specific needs and concerns while using evidence based practices.
 Jamie’s role as a counselor is to provide a trusting comfortable environment as well as being a solid support system in facilitating healing with mental health issues such as; depression, anxiety, ADHD, phobias, and life transitions.

 Jamie’s passion is to work with adolescents and adults in achieving together optimal mental health bringing balance and well-being to the body, mind, and spirit.“I am excited and humbly privileged to be part of your journey.
 You can see Jamie in our Oshkosh office.